 Could this explain why a gluten-free diet is often inadequate for people with celiac disease?
 Most experts on gluten believe that it's practically impossible to eat a diet that is completely free of gluten considering the contamination of many grains and other processed foods, including gluten-free grains and food products.
-A study published in 2007 in the American Journal of Clinical Nutrition was conducted to determine what would constitute a safe amount of gluten for people with celiac disease.
-The researchers concluded that consuming 10 milligrams of gluten per day for a period of 90 days appeared safe for most people with celiac disease, although it induced symptoms and even a relapse in two of the participants.
+A study published in 2007 in the American Journal of Clinical Nutrition was conducted to determine what would constitute a safe amount of gluten for people with celiac The researchers concluded disease. consuming 10 milligrams of gluten per day for a period of 90 days appeared safe for most people with celiac disease, although it induced symptoms and even a relapse in two of the participants.
 Even if the daily 10 milligram dose of gluten didn't trigger symptoms in most of the celiac participants, it was enough to prevent the intestinal villi of more than half of them from healing.
 The longer-term effects of these trace amounts of gluten are still unknown.

-especially when your health is at stake.
+Better safe than sorry is a good rule to live by, especially when your health is at stake.